 - 48.6.1 Engines shall be automotive or marine using cast iron blocks, 4 cycle, 2 valves per cylinder, internal combustion type.
 Aftermarket blocks are allowed.
 Maximum displacement is not to exceed 468 cubic inches.
 No titanium engine components with the exception of valve spring retainers and keepers.
 Any valve spring retainer and keeper may be used.
 No overhead camshafts.
 Any type ignition system is allowed.
-All engines must be equipped with an electric switch, or fuel shutoff valve. - 48.6.2 Fuel: Methanol or gasoline.
+All engines must be equipped with an electric switch, or fuel shutoff valve a means to shut off the fuel supply in the event of an emergency.
+Electric fuel pumps shall have a switch located in the cockpit within the drivers reach or some positive method to kill the fuel pump when the engine stops.
+Electric fuel pumps must also have an external power shut off outside of hull for safety reasons.
+Manual fuel pumps shall have a manual shut off device located in the cockpit within the drivers reach. - 48.6.2 Fuel: Methanol or gasoline.
 No nitro methane, nitrous oxide or other power producing additives are allowed.